kerguler/sPop2/docs/examples/ex1_simple/README.md

 ## Creating an sPop population

-The sPop2 library can be used to create a structured population.
+This is a sample routine to create a structured population with the *sPop2* library.
+Specifically, the following method uses the *spop* data structure to create an age-structured population.

 **C code snippet**